tock/tockloader/docs/board_interface.md

 Get all attributes on a board.
+Returns an array of attribute dicts.

 ### get\_apps\_start\_address